60 Second Lemon Law Assessment™

 Yes.
 Lemon laws apply to hybrid models like the RAV4 Hybrid and RAV4 Prime, as well as Toyota EVs like the bZ4X.
 Battery degradation, electrical failures, and other electrified-powertrain defects are covered.

 Want to learn more before you call?
 Request a free copy of Craig A. Kahn’s book, Service Required: The Uncensored Truth About Lawyers and The Lemon Law.
+You bought a Toyota expecting reliability.
+If Toyota did not deliver, Kahn & Associates can help make it right.

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Attorney Craig A. Kahn, who has more than 20 years of legal experience in lemon law.